APF records logo

 Their two releases for APF, BORK [APF005] from 2017 and their second full-length - the deserved captor of the “APF666” trophy - 2019’s Plague [APF666] do yet more to cement Mastiff’s reputation as nasty, nasty purveyors of absolute filth; the latter especially, a blisteringly bleak concept album centred around the Black Death - not that you would expect anything else.
 Consistently jarring over a troubling 30 minutes, it’s an album that stays with you, whether you want it to or not.

 As long as Mastiff are throwing riff bombs in your face, you'll never be far from despondency.
-Their last album Leave Me The Ashes of the Earth was released by E.One Heavy on 10th September 2021.
-Their new album Deprecipice landed 22nd March 2024.
+Their album Leave Me The Ashes of the Earth was released by MNRK Heavy on 10th September 2021, with Deprecipice landing on 22nd March 2024.
+In 2025 the quintet released the For All The Dead Dreams EP on Church Road Records.

 Line-up